Rui-Chun/ESP32-OLSRv2-Mesh/README.md

 No much. they can be the same set.
 They serve different purposes and may be derived from different algorithms.
 From RFC, it looks like flooding MPR can just use 1 as metric for all links, while routing MPR needs to use metric.

 TODO:
-1. timer out and delete.
+1. timer out and delete. done
-2. node type switch.
+2. node type switch. done
+3. derive flooding and routing MPR
-3. send out TC msg
+4. send out TC msg
-4. calculate routing set.
+5. calculate routing set.

+Metric support:
+1. some nodes should be put in two-hop list, because twp hop metric is lower than one-hop.